Federal Aviation Administration (FAA), DOT.

 Novel or Unusual Design Features

-The Model GVII-G500 airplane will incorporate the following novel or unusual design features:
+The Gulfstream Model GVII-G500 airplane will incorporate the following novel or unusual design feature:

-Gulfstream proposes to reduce the margin between VC/MC and VD/MD, required by 14 CFR 25.335(b), based on the incorporation of a high-speed protection system in the airplane's flight-control laws.
+For this airplane, Gulfstream will reduce the margin between VC/MC and VD/MD, required by 14 CFR 25.335(b), based on the incorporation of a high-speed protection system in the airplane's flight-control laws.
 The high-speed protection system limits nose-down pilot authority at speeds above VC/MC, and prevents the airplane from performing the maneuver required under § 25.335(b)(1).